Technical Programme

 Long Abstract Volumes

-The Long Abstracts will now be published in the new online journal, the Journal of International Kimberlite Conference Abstracts or JIKCA which will be described as the Proceedings of the 12th International Kimberlite Conference.
 Each individual Long Abstract will have its own DOI, will be indexed on Google Scholar, and will be citable literature.
-The DOI or digital object identifier is used to permanently identify a document and link to it on the web, enabling more efficient web tracking.
+The DOI or digital object identifier is used to permanently identify a document and link to it on the web.

-Conference Volumes
+Conference Proceedings Volumes

 Oral Sessions